Nicholas M. Gaunce

 - “Contract Litigation: Fish or Cut Bait-Settle or Defend,” Defense Research Institute, Fall 2013.

 Nick is an avid football fan, having played offensive guard and tackle at the University of New Hampshire under former Philadelphia Eagles head coach, Chip Kelly.
-He’s also actively involved in his community, serving as the Secretary of the Robert Wood Johnson University Hospital Young Professionals Group and raising funds for a new cancer center for the Robert Wood Johnson University Hospital, located in Hamilton, New Jersey.
-Nick also enjoys grilling on his back deck and taking his two dogs for a walk.
+He’s also actively involved in his community, serving on the Foundation Board for the Robert Wood Johnson University Foundation and raising funds for a new cancer center for the Robert Wood Johnson University Hospital, located in Hamilton, New Jersey.
+Nick is also actively involved in his local church.
+On his personal time, he enjoys grilling on his deck, taking his two dogs for a walk, and spending time with his wife of six years.